anolilab/javascript-style-guide/packages/eslint-config/README.md

 -   Automatically enables rules based on the [engines](https://docs.npmjs.com/files/package.json#engines) field in your package.json.
 -   Specify indent and semicolon preferences easily without messing with the rule config.
 -   Disables rules that conflict with [Prettier](#let-prettier-handle-style-related-rules).
+-   Typesafe, because it's written in TypeScript and uses [eslint-define-config](https://github.com/Shinigami92/eslint-define-config) to define the config.

 ## Install